 When will insurers not offer immediate cover?

 Although the majority of cases submitted to insurers are offered terms with minimal medical underwriting required, if a disclosure is made that leads to the case being medically underwritten some insurers may not offer immediate cover.
-Vitality will not provide immediate cover on any case where a medical disclosure is made, whereas AEGON, Old Mutual Wealth and Legal & General will make a judgement based on the seriousness of the disclosure.
-LV= will offer cover if the disclosure is unlikely to lead to a rating.
-AIG, Aviva, Scottish Widows and Zurich all offer immediate cover regardless of any medical disclosures.
+In such circumstances it may depend on the severity of the disclosure whereas some insurers will offer immediate cover as long as the disclosure is unlikely to lead to a rating.

 How much will insurers pay on death?

 Where the policy is being set up to cover a particularly high sum assured advisers need to understand the maximum amount of immediate cover insurers will provide.
 This will usually be the lesser of the sum assured, the loan/liability amount (if loan protection), the shareholding (if shareholder protection) or the maximum monetary amount the insurer sets out in their conditions.

 Aegon currently offer the highest maximum sum assured limit at £3.5 million.